Crystalware/ToolsForHomework/README.md

 # Tools and Automation For Homework
-I am a lazy fuck, so I code things to have them do work for me.
+I am lazy, so I code things to have them do work for me.